Stroke services

 If you have an appointment letter with a video appointment link and instructions, please read more on our Video appointments page.

-When a patient has a stroke they are first seen in our accident and emergency (A&E) department, where there are six stroke specialist nurses on-call 24/7, providing thrombolysis assessment and initial rapid brain imaging.
+If you have a stroke, you will be first seen in our accident and emergency (A&E) department, where you’ll be seen by our on-call specialist nurses.
+They will provide a thrombolysis assessment and initial rapid brain imaging.

 The ‘one-stop’ TIA clinic offers patients who are thought to have had a TIA, rapid access to investigations and diagnosis in one visit.
 Patients can be referred to the clinic by A&E or by their GP.